saronic-technologies/libmedium-rs/README.md

 ### Standard features

-* `writable`: Standard feature that enables all functions that write to sysfs.
-This includes setting pwm values or disabling sensors.
+* `writeable`: Standard feature that enables all functions that write to sysfs.
+This includes setting pwm values and disabling sensors.

 ### Non standard features